 Now let’s create a basic linear regression, fitted on

 Y_train, using scikit-learn and use it to predict sale value for the test set, stored in Y_pred.

 We can create a scatter plot to visualize the differences between actual prices and predicted values and also get the Root Mean Squared Error (RMSE or also known as RMSD) — a measure of the differences between values predicted by our model and the actual prices.
 RMSE is the standard deviation of the prediction errors or residuals; a measure of how spread out these residuals are from the line of best fit.

 Ideally, the scatter plot should have been a linear line (green line).
 This was a simple end-to-end example, and the model created is not the best one.

 Pheww!
 This was a long post, so without going into further details, I will leave you with some ideas to try out.
-If you have come this far and are still curious, it should be easy to play with the features and try out other ML models in scikit-learn like Random Forest.
+If you have come this far and you are still curious, it should be easy to play with the features and try out other ML models available in scikit-learn (e.g., Random Forests).
 You can also read about approaches to minimize prediction error.
 For example, you can play with K-Fold validation, Stocahstic Gradient Descent and Ridge Regression.

 Now that you have witnessed the power of Python and its libraries, I hope you found something useful and inspiring here.
 And on that note, roll up your sleeves and get busy!

 Thanks for reading!
 If you enjoyed this post and you want to continue on this Machine Learning journey, follow me for the latest.